ctongfei/hypermake/docs/tutorial/01-hello.md

 First let's define our first task (without any inputs or outputs declared!):

-!!! note inline end
+!!! info inline end ""
     Note the syntax here: A code block starts after the `:` at the end of the task signature.
-    A code block is a consecutive list of lines of scripts, where each line must start with at least 2 spaces.
+    A code block is a consecutive list of **indented** lines of scripts, where each line must start with at least 2 spaces.
 ```shell
 task hello:
   echo "Hello, world!"